nazmuljuit/laravel-passport-multi-auth-with-api/README.md

 ### About this project:
 This is multi auth system for api based applications.
-It is build with laravel 8.
+It is build with laravel 8 with passport.

 ### Installatin Process